 - Large branches — take ages to break down which will delay your ability to use the compost!

 How to use your compost

 Your compost is ready to use once it’s black, damp and looks and smells earthy, or like soil.
+It will probably take 3-6 months to reach this point.
 You can use it on the surface of your garden beds or work it in to the soil.
 However you use it, using homemade organic matter will enrich your soil and your plants will truly love you for it.

 Thanks to all your hard work, your garden plants and landscape will grow healthier and stronger.

 If your heap isn’t smelling great or attracting the wrong kinds of critters like flies or maggots, it means something has gone wrong.
 Below are some of the most common compost problems and some tips to fix them.

 Bad smells are often a good indicator that your heap is too wet.
 It can be caused by a variety of factors such as lack of aeration, too much water (your heap is meant to be moist but not wet) or a carbon-nitrogen imbalance.
 To fix this, try and add a balanced mix of wet (fresh) and dry materials.
 This can include digging out and relayering the pile with more dry materials.

 Too much acid can also make your compost smelly and slow down the decomposition process.
 Counteract this by adding more brown waste to the heap and fresh green material.

 You don’t want to avoid turning your compost.
 Aerating the pile is super important as the micro-organisms need oxygen to decompose your waste.
 Ensure you give the heap a little turn with aerating tool or shovel every couple of weeks.